Josephine Baker is 1st Black woman given Paris burial honor

 After her death in 1975, Baker was buried in Monaco, dressed in a French military uniform with the medals she received for her role as part of the French Resistance during the war.

-Baker will be the fifth woman to be honored with a Pantheon burial, and will also be the first artist.
+Baker will be the fifth woman to be honored with a Pantheon burial and will also be the first entertainer honored.

 Holocaust survivor Simone Veil, one of France’s most revered politicians, was buried at the Pantheon in 2018.
 The other women are two who fought with the French Resistance during World War II — Germaine Tillion and Genevieve de Gaulle-Anthonioz — and Nobel Prize-winning chemist Curie.